 Depending on the type and severity of the burn injury, the patient may experience a variety of different symptoms.
 And in order to differentiate the severity of burns based on symptoms, there are four specific classifications.

-- First-degree burns, which affect only the outer layer of skin.
+- First-degree burns affect only the outer layer of skin.
 The skin may appear red and dry, and healing may take a few days.

-- Second-degree burns, which may cause blisters and destroy the outer layer of the skin.
+- Second-degree burns may cause blisters and destroy the outer layer of the skin.
 Depending on the severity, this type of burn could take a few weeks to heal.

-- Third-degree burns, which cause the destruction of all layers of the skin, and extend into the subcutaneous tissue.
+- Third-degree burns cause the destruction of all layers of the skin, and extend into the subcutaneous tissue.
 The area may appear leathery and may require skin grafts.
 Healing can take months or longer.

-- Four-degree burns, which may extend deep into the muscle and bone.
+- Four-degree burns may extend deep into the muscle and bone.
 Healing may take months or longer.

 Naturally, each burn injury is different and may require varying healing times depending on the specific nature.
 Share information about your injuries with our San Diego burn injury attorneys to explore liability so we can demonstrate the severity of your injuries and damages to which you’re entitled.

-Our San Diego Burn Injury Lawyers Help Prove Liability for Your Injuries
+Our Attorneys Can Help Prove Liability for Your Injuries

 In some cases, a burn injury may be nothing more than an accident (for example, if you burn your hand on the hood of your car on a hot day).
 In other cases, a burn may be the direct result of someone else’s negligent actions, for which you may be able to hold him or her liable.